cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 **The if/else optimization**

-For arrays of length 2, the optimization effectively replaces the jump table with these constructs:
+When the `select` optimization is not available, access to elements of arrays of length 2 is replaced with if/else statements:

 * `a[x] = b;` gets converted to `if x == 0 then a[0] = b; else a[1] = b; end;`.
 * `b = a[x]` gets converted to  `if x == 0 then b = a[0]; else b = a[1]; end;`.